LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W07-D2-Tables.md

 ##Structural Elements for Tables

-These elements provide organization to your code and give you targets for CSS rules
+These semantic-structural elements provide organization to your code and give you targets for CSS rules

 - thead&mdash;table heading